 When it comes to guacamole, the more the merrier!
 But knowing just how much guacamole to make depends on how many people are joining the party.
 Whether you only have one avocado for yourself or you’re prepping guacamole for everyone at a Big Game watch party, a good rule of thumb is to use roughly half an avocado per person.
 Guacamole for 10 people needs five avocados, guacamole for 20 needs 10 … you get the picture.

 First, fresh avocados are mashed in a bowl or molcajete.
-Next, a combination of salt, spices, herbs, and fresh vegetables are added according to the chef’s preferences.
+Next, a combination of salt, spices, herbs, and fresh vegetables is added according to the chef’s preferences.
 There’s no wrong way to make guacamole though, so don’t hold back.
 Need some guidance?
 Try following our recipe for spicy three pepper and cayenne guacamole or carnivale guac.
 Or try a combination of the two!

 The traditional Mexican version of a mortar and pestle, a molcajete and tejolote, makes mashing avocados easy and doubles as an authentic serving bowl for freshly made guac.
 But if you don’t have them, fear not!
 A regular mixing bowl and a fork work well too.
 Pro tip: If you like your guac smoother, toss your avocados in a blender for a creamy consistency.